ietf-wg-masque/wg-materials/charter.md

 unreliable delivery suitable for UDP and IP-based applications.

 The MASQUE working group will now develop HTTP and/or HTTP/3 extensions to the core client-initiated CONNECT-UDP and CONNECT-IP functionality.
+New HTTP Upgrade Tokens that enable proxying other protocols over HTTP are also in scope.
 Services that a proxy initiates without any prompt from a client are out of scope.

 Exercising the extension points defined by CONNECT-UDP and CONNECT-IP helps to make it easier to support new use cases or accommodate changes in the environment in which these protocols are deployed.
 The initial set of extensions will be